 - Improves germination rates of seed during over-seeding

-- It increases photosynthesis and chlorophyll concentrations
+- It increases photosynthesis and chlorophyll concentrations in living plants

 - It helps in scavenge toxic pollutants or instead, to detoxifies the soil

 - It improves the growth of beneficial micro-organisms